rstms/tcellhello/README.md

 # tcellhello - a sparkly go tcell sparkly demo

+Full-screen animated display with realtime interactive keyboard control.
 Displays a character in random colors and locations on the console.

 Key  | Function
 ---- | ------------